Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing: ADAP code modules on volatile partitioning

 The full scheme for finding the atmosphere-envelope structure and luminosity for a given surface temperature is given in Appendix A. We use here an analytical solution for the envelope structure based on the analysis presented in \cite{PisoYoudin2014}.
 The outgassed atmosphere can not in general be assumed to follow an ideal gas law, particularly when water vapour is under pressure and temperature beyond the critical point.
 We therefore perform a full numerical integration of the atmosphere from the surface to the atmosphere-envelope transition.

 The vertical temperature gradient of the atmosphere $\varGamma = -\partial T/\partial z$ is constructed to follow either a dry adiabat,

-or a more complex moist adiabat when the water vapour in the atmosphere is saturated \citep{Leconte+etal2013}.
+or a more complex moist adiabat (including cloud particles) when the water vapour in the atmosphere is saturated \citep{Leconte+etal2013}.
 Here $\alpha$ is the thermal expansion coefficient, $T$ is the temperature and $c_{\rm p}$ is the specific heat at constant pressure.
 Knowing the temperature lapse rate, the pressure and density follow from hydrostatic equilibrium and an equation of state.

 The equation of states for CO$_2$, H$_2$, CO, O$_2$ and N$_2$ are all assumed to follow the ideal gas law; this yields a simple measure of the thermal expansion coefficient as $\alpha = 1/T$.
 The specific heat capacities at constant pressure of these gases are calculated from polynomial fits provided at the NIST Chemistry WebBook (https://webbook.nist.gov/chemistry/).
 Since water undergoes transitions both from vapour to liquid and from ideal gas to supercritical gas phase, we adopted a parameterized gas law for water based on the IAPWS prescription.
 We show our calculation of the equation of state of water in Figure \ref{f:eos_water}.
 We create a look up table of the water density, specific heats and thermal expansion coefficient at the set up of a simulation and use this table for rapid, interpolated look-ups during runtime.
+Any water amount in excess of the saturated vapour pressure at a given height over the surface is converted to cloud particles with zero contribution to pressure, but including the contribution of the liquid or frozen droplets to both density and heat capacity.